heatherdhaz/100DaysofCode/README.md

 Day 11 - Jan 27, 2017
 Project: Portfolio Project
 Added tags and border, still trying to figure out what else to do for it, until I get further.

+Day 12 - Jan 29, 2017
+Project: Profolio/Resume Project
+I will call this Cupcake Resume Project, because its for a cupcake.
+I believe I have one more day for ver 1.
+Today I fixed up the borders, added padding, removed tags that were redundant, it looks a whole lot better now.
+A lot cleaner, but that footer is getting the best of me.
+That will be tomorrows work.